-Austrian tennis star, Dominic Thiem is well-known for his explosive gameplay and huge groundstrokes.
+Austrian tennis star, Dominic Thiem, is well-known for his explosive gameplay and stunning groundstrokes.
 Thiem has proven himself to be a major force on clay in spite of his youth.
-It is said that he is expected to dominate the French Open when Rafael Nadal retires eventually.
+It is said that the next-gen star is expected to dominate the French Open when Rafael Nadal retires.

-The Austrian player has not won a Grand Slam title yet and the closest he has been was at 2019 and 2018 French Open.
-Both the times, Thiem had finished as the runner-up to eventual champion, Rafael Nadal.
-In 2019, he claimed his biggest victory at Indian Wells Masters, where he defeated Roger Federer in the finals.
+The Austrian player has not won a Grand Slam title yet and the closest he has been was at the 2019 and 2018 Roland Garros, as well as at the Australian Open 2020.
+Both the times at Roland Garros, Thiem had finished as the runner-up to eventual champion, Rafael Nadal.
+At the Australian Open, he was defeated by Novak Djokovic after a nail-biting match.
+En route to the finals, he also defeated his arch-nemesis, Rafael Nadal.
+In 2019, he claimed his biggest victory at Indian Wells Masters, when he defeated Roger Federer in the finals.
 He also reached the finals of the ATP World Tour Finals 2019, where he lost to Stefanos Tsitsipas.

 Thiem has proven to the world that Rafael Nadal is not invincible on clay, having beaten him a few times.
-He is certainly showing signs of improvement on other surfaces too, but his clay-court skills are something to be desired.
+He is certainly showing signs of improvement on other surfaces too.

 The 26-year-old has a few sponsors backing him, but he is young and will surely gain more as his career progresses.
 The few brands that sponsor him are Adidas, Babolat, Bank Austria, Kia, and Rolex.